 For the case 3 the same comments than for the case 1 can be made (figure 2); nevertheless we observe very different results with a significant decrease of the drag coefficient.
 These results suggest that the symmetry might change the vortex shedding mechanism at the base of the Ahmed body and consequently the static pressure is close to zero.
 The results for the case 4 should be, as we have shown above for case 1 and 3, better than for the case 2.
 However the results are about the same as for case 2.
 Indeed, due to the vertical jet, the symmetry is strongly failed in case 1 whereas the case 3 becomes symmetric again.
 The loss of symmetry changes drastically the alternate vortex shedding at the end of the body.
 On the contrary in cases 2 and 4 there is no vertical jet and the symmetry is almost conserved; thus the decay is due both to the porous layers and to the small velocities at the end of the body.
-Finally case 5 gives about the same results than case 4.
+The cases 5 and 6 give about the same results than case 4, therefore adding vertical devices has no significant effect on the whole flow even if the porous part in front (case 5) reinforces the fluid flow in the porous layers and consequently the jet effect at the back (compare the values of the $C{p{min}}$ on table 3).
 All this study shows that, beyond the local action of the passive control by porous layers, there is also a global change linked to the topology of the vortex dynamics that can affect strongly the characteristics of the flow.
 The numerical experiments above suggest that this global change has a beneficial action in case 3.
 The porous layer induces almost a slip property in the vicinity of the solid body and consequently reduces the shear forces acting on the body.
+Indeed, this is confirmed on figure 7 and tables 2 and 3 as the gain obtained by the passive control using some porous devices is higher than the gain obtained considering a smaller body completely removing the porous parts of the case 6 (called case 7).
+It is clear that the flows corresponding to cases 0 and 7 are very close to each other as the only difference comes from the size of the body.
+Whereas the flows obtained with porous devices are very different as the shear forces on the body and Darcy flow inside the porous interfaces change the whole flow.

 Let us make some general comments on the various configurations.
 The large gradients of the mean vorticity fields correspond to the widest transverse eddies sizes and to the highest drag coefficients.
 This is in accordance to the results given in [28].
 The best results for the aerodynamic drag are achieved when the mean vorticity is close to zero and almost constant at the back.
-The drag coefficient decreases when the static pressure gradients increase at the back (figure 7 and table 2).
+The drag coefficient decreases when the static pressure gradients increase at the back (figure 7 and table 3).
 This is a classical result for short bluff bodies.